ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/pipeline-hooks.md

 * willDeploy
 * willBuild, build, didBuild,
 * willPrepare, prepare, didPrepare,
+* fetchInitialRevisions,
 * willUpload, upload, didUpload,
-* fetchRevisions
-* willActivate, activate, didActivate, (only if --activate flag is passed)
+* willActivate, activate, fetchRevisions, didActivate, (only if --activate flag is passed)
+* fetchRevisions (only if --activate flag is not passed)
 * didDeploy,
 * teardown
 ```